 Our Reading Specialists

-Our reading services are targeted at the K-2 level in order to identify and prevent reading concerns early on.
+Services are targeted at the K-2 level in order to identify and prevent reading concerns early on.

-In keeping with this, the District's reading specialists are authorized to teach reading, oversee direct supplemental instructional programs and services, and provide support to general education staff for Tier 1-level classroom interventions.
+Our specialists are authorized to teach reading, oversee direct supplemental instructional programs and services, and provide support to general education staff for Tier 1-level classroom interventions.

 Reading specialists have the ability to pull out students from their classrooms for more direct and intensive services and/or push in to co-teach.